kabirnayeem99/ecassion/README.md

 ![](https://miro.medium.com/max/556/0*zUtZYiJ1bDTugOYY)

-It is divided into three modules, namely data, domain and ui.
-For state management it will use bloc pattern, which is not implemented yet.
+It is divided into three modules, namely data, domain, and UI.
+For state management, it will use bloc pattern, which is not implemented yet.

 # Build

 ## Requirements

-Make sure you have Flutter version `2.10.0` and Dart version `2.16.1` installed.
+Ensure you have Flutter version `2.10.0` and Dart version `2.16.1` installed.

 To run this app on android devices, you need -